avk/avk.github.io/_case_studies/secure-reader-threading.md

     </li>

     <li>
-      What is the success rate of decrypting previous messages in SR threading?
-How does that compare to the success rate of decrypting in SR overall?
+      What is the success rate of decrypting previous messages in <abbr title="Secure Reader">SR</abbr> threading?
+How does that compare to the success rate of decrypting in <abbr title="Secure Reader">SR</abbr> overall?

       This helped prove <mark>we actually solved the user problem of seeing earlier parts of the conversation</mark> without going back to their email.